- Name: American Sign Language V

 - Discipline: American Sign Language

-Emphasizes conversational fluency and identification of discourse styles in ASL, which will lead to the ability to initial, maintain and conclude conversational interactions with various deaf language styles and/or preference.
+Emphasizes conversational fluency in American Sign Language.
+Identification of discourse styles in ASL, which will lead to the ability to initial, maintain and conclude conversational interactions with various deaf language styles and/or preference.

 II: Course Objectives